BlockchainCommons/GordianSeedTool-iOS/Docs/Q-and-A.md

 6. Choose Output Descriptor or Account Descriptor, and edit the Account Number field if desired.
 7. If you chose Output Descriptor, then choose an Output Type.
 8. Scroll down to the bottom to export your Output Descriptor or Account Descriptor.
 * Output Descriptors may be exported as text format or `ur:crypto-output` format.
-Account Descriptors may be exported in `ur:crypto-account` format.
-(By WM)
+Account Descriptors may be exported in `ur:crypto-account` format.<!--WM -->

 # Wallet